SteelCompendium/data-bestiary-md/Goblin Sniper.md

 - ★ 12–16: 4 damage
 - ✸ 17+: 5 damage

-Effect: If the sniper doesn’t use a maneuver or a move action this turn, the ability has edge.
+Effect: If the sniper doesn't use a maneuver or a move action this turn, the ability has edge.

 **Crafty**

-The sniper doesn’t provoke opportunity attacks by moving.
+The sniper doesn't provoke opportunity attacks by moving.